 Wolves eat ungulates, or large hoofed mammals, like elk, deer, moose and caribou.
 Wolves are also known to eat beaver, rabbits and other small prey.
 Wolves are also scavengers and often eat animals that have died due to other causes like starvation and disease.skills and knowledge they need to succeed in their chosen field.

-There are an estimated 7,000 to 11,200 wolves in Alaska and more than 5,000 in the lower 48 states.
-Around the world there are an estimated 200,000 in 57 countries, compared to up to 2 million in earlier times.
+There are an estimated 7,000 to 11,000 wolves in Alaska and more than 5,000 in the lower 48 states.
+Around the world there are an estimated 300,000 globally.

 Wolves were once common throughout all of North America but were killed in most areas of the United States by the mid 1930s.
 Today their range has been reduced to Canada and the following portions of the United States: Alaska, Idaho, Michigan, Minnesota, Montana, Wisconsin and Wyoming.
 Mexican wolves are found in New Mexico and Arizona.Thanks to the reintroduction of wolves in 1995, Yellowstone National Park is one of the most favored places to see and hear wolves in the native habitat.